scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 X.plot();
 ```

-Previously, all distributions inherited `loc` and `scale` parameters; now, random variables can be shifted and scaled with arithmetic operators.
+Previously, all distributions inherited `loc` and `scale` distribution parameters.
+*These are no longer accepted.* Instead, random variables can be shifted and scaled with arithmetic operators.

 ```{code-cell} ipython3
 Y = 2*X + 1